 In today’s day and age, there are all sorts of ways that you can put technology to work to make things easier for yourself and your senior loved one, helping to keep them safe and secure while giving you back confidence, time, and peace of mind.
 Here are a few ideas that may prove useful throughout the year:

 - Add cameras, sensors, or home security features to your older loved one’s home

-- Make use of automated pill dispensers, digital calendars, and other mechanisms to help keep your loved one’s schedule on track
+- Make use of automated pill dispensers, digital calendars, and other mechanisms to help keep your loved one’s daily schedule on track

 - Use a group chat or a virtual workstation to mass-communicate with siblings, caregivers, healthcare providers, and others about your loved one’s health needs